TariqBlecher/tariqblecher.github.io/_posts/2023-1-31-thesis-writing-strategies.md

 ---
-title: "Write your scientific thesis more efficiently"
+title: "A strategy to efficiently write your scientific thesis"
 excerpt_separator: "<!--more-->"
 categories:
   - Blog